 job?
 What MUST you believe to stay in your marriage?
 What

 SHOULD you believe to be your parent's child?
 What are you

 REQUIRED to believe to participate in a religion?
 And if those or similar bonds limit your happiness or depress your

 (a parent alienates the other parent in the mind

-of their child) or of covert emotional incest
+of a child) or of emotional incest

-member relates to a child as a substitute for a partner).
+(an parent relates to a child as a substitute for a partner).

 I often hear people say things like, "I want to be healthy,